- Awesome Music: "I Can See Into Forever", the ending theme of the Blackwell Convergence.

 - The Woobie:

 - Rosangela's life is a never-ending parade of constant misery getting dumped on her.
 It's incredibly telling that being permanently bonded to a sexist, condescending ghost and being forced to help restless spirits move on was a positive influence on her life.
+And the fact that the line of work she gets into eventually gets her killed puts a damper on that.

 - The Deacon, arguably.
 Sure, his constant laments indirectly caused the suicide of two college students, but he never meant to.
 All he wanted is to be helped.